Force over Distance: Chapter 26

 //I hope so,// Young replied, as the montage began with, DAMN he’s a lot of work.

-The entire thing dragged on for an embarrassing, interminable twenty-five minutes.
+The ordeal dragged on for an embarrassing, interminable twenty-five minutes.

 Young let him go.

-There was really only so much general goodwill that Rush could handle and retain his mental equilibrium.
+There was only so much goodwill the scientist could handle.

-Eli’d been careful to keep any of the categories from devolving into anything mean-spirited or too revealing.
-Whether or not it had been Eli’s original intention—the project had been a successful exercise in misdirection—a distraction and reframing of some of the more concerning gossip that had likely been making rounds through the crew.
+Eli’d been careful to keep the bingo squares from devolving into anything mean-spirited or too revealing.
+Whether or not it'd been Eli’s intention, the project had been a successful exercise in misdirection—a distraction and reframing of the more concerning gossip that’d been making rounds through the crew.
 The footage had, somehow, worked to soften them both.
-Not only in relation to one another, but also in relation to the crew.
 Their differences had been cast as quirky.
 Stubborn.
 Harmless.

 If only they really were those people on the kino footage.

-They’d looked like a far-flung variant of John Sheppard and Rodney McKay.
-Everything that really defined them had ended up on the cutting room floor.
+They’d looked like a far-flung version of John Sheppard and Rodney McKay, but everything that truly defined them was on the cutting room floor.

-Young stuck it out for several hours, posting himself up at a table in the back, talking with a rotating mix of the crew.
+Young stuck it out for a few hours, posting himself at a table in the back, talking with a rotating mix of the crew.
 He didn’t drink.
 He didn’t didn’t dance.
-He watched the night evolve into something wild, soaked with alcohol, drowning in music.
+He watched the night turn wild, soaked with alcohol, drowning in music.
 Chloe was in her element here.
 So was Greer.
 So was Park.
-He let his eyes pass over TJ, teaching Varro to dance, and felt more than a twinge of regret.
+He let his eyes pass over TJ, teaching Varro to dance on the edge of the crowd.
 She was beautiful.
 No doubt about it.
-The light on the ship seemed to love her more than almost anyone else.
+The light on the ship loved her more than anyone else.

-“Um,” Eli winced.
-“Sorry about all this.
-I started it before the stuff with the chair and all, but it seemed way too suspicious to suddenly call it off.
-I looked at everything beforehand, other than that Pon Farr thing that Volker and Brody swapped in at, like, literally the last minute; they’re sneaky when he wants to be.”
+“Ummmm,” Eli began, “sorry about all this.
+I started it before the stuff with the chair.
+It seemed way too suspicious to call it off.
+I looked at everything beforehand, other than that Pon Farr thing Volker and Brody swapped in at literally the last minute; they’re sneaky when they wanna be.”

 “I thought it was great,” Young said.

 “Nah.
 Really?
-Um, in that case, do you think you can you protect me from Rush?
-I’m pretty sure he was not kidding about night shifts for a week.
-That’s probably the least of my worries.”
+Uh, in that case, can you protect me from Rush?
+Pretty sure he was not kidding about ‘night shifts for a week’.”

 “Good.
 He listens to you.”